The Art Institute of California - San Diego Rankings

 More opinions are needed to display this poll.
 Take our survey

-The Art Institute of California - San Diego, a campus of Argosy University Reviews
+Colleges like The Art Institute of California - San Diego

-Review The Art Institute of California - San Diego, a campus of Argosy University
+The Art Institute of California - San Diego Reviews

 The courses are great, they are set up to teach you as many facets of the industry as needed in real life situations.
 You learn to draw by hand, render by hand as well as computer programming.
 The professors are great!
 They are patient, kind, and really care about your success.
 They allow you to move at your own pace but critique you in a way that helps encourage you and gives you great ideas.
 Class styles are easy-going, most classes will have no more than about 15 students, so you get plenty of time with the teacher as a class and individually.
 Each course is set up well as you are working on one project for each class: for example in residential, you are designing a house for a specific client so over the course of the class you are creating concepts, schematics and diagramming, programming, space planning, editing and giving a final presentation of that project.
 Each class is 11 weeks long and each week a new part of the project is due.
 Very organized and smooth.